migtools/oadp-non-admin/docs/design/admin_control_over_spec.md

 Field `spec.nonAdmin.enforceBackupSpec`, of the same type as the Velero Backup Spec, will be added to OADP DPA object.

+Field `spec.nonAdmin.enforceRestoreSpec`, of the same type as the Velero Restore Spec, will be added to OADP DPA object.

+Field `spec.nonAdmin.enforceBSLSpec`, which mirrors the Velero BackupStorageLocation Spec, will be introduced in the OADP DPA object with the following exceptions:

+ - Fields marked as `required` in the Velero BSL Spec are treated as `optional` in the enforcement BSL Spec.
+   This allows admin users to enforce specific fields without requiring others.
+ - The `default` field is excluded from the enforcement BSL Spec, because it can not be enforced.

-With it, admin users will be able to select which NonAdminBackup `spec.backupSpec` fields have custom default (and enforced) values.
+With the above fields, admin users will be able to select for example which NonAdminBackup `spec.backupSpec` fields have custom default (and enforced) values.

 To avoid mistakes, not all fields will be able to be enforced, like `IncludedNamespaces`, that could break NAC usage.